James Thornton (environmentalist)

+James Thornton (born c.1954) is an American environmental lawyer and writer.
+He is the Founder of ClientEarth, a global non-profit environmental law organisation, and visiting professor of Practice at the Smith School of Enterprise and Environment, Oxford.
+In 2025 the Financial Times named him among the top 20 heads of international law firms of the last twenty years, the one environmentalist named on the list.
+He is also a writer (nonfiction, novels, poetry and essay collections), and a Zen Buddhist priest.
+A profile in Country and Townhouse states that his legal work 'has indeed been world-changing.'
+He is also an Irish citizen.

 Career

 Education

 Thornton studied law at the New York University School of Law.

 Early career

 Before heading for Europe, Thornton worked for Natural Resources Defense Council (NRDC), for whom he set up the citizens' enforcement project focusing on the Clean Water Act when the Reagan administration dropped its own enforcement.
 He brought and won sixty cases in the federal courts in six months.
 The enforcement project was funded by the McIntosh Foundation, led by Mike and Winsome McIntosh, who would later become the founding funders of ClientEarth.

 Thornton then moved to the NRDC office in San Francisco, from where he founded the LA Office of NRDC.
 He moved to LA to run it, staying at the Zen Center of Los Angeles.

 ClientEarth

 Thornton founded ClientEarth in 2006.
 The International Bar Association has called ClientEarth “a public interest law firm, the first in the UK and continental Europe”.
 Now with offices in London, Brussels, Warsaw, Berlin, New York and Beijing, and operating globally, it uses advocacy, litigation and research to address the greatest challenges of our time - including biodiversity loss, climate change, and toxic chemicals.
 Its work is built on solid law and science.
 ClientEarth's patrons are Coldplay, and Brian Eno is a trustee.
 In 2012 ClientEarth won Business Green's NGO of the Year award.
 In 2013, it won the Law Society Gazette's Excellence in Environmental Responsibility Award.

 In 2011, ClientEarth's action in the High Court forced the UK government to admit that it was breaching legal limits for air pollution.
 In 2012 ClientEarth's amicus curiae (friends of the court) brief in the cases challenging the authority of the Environmental Protection Agency (EPA) to regulate carbon pollution was the first time that European groups have entered a US environmental case this way.
 Thornton calls the Common Fisheries Policy 'the worst law in the world' and is working with the Fish Fight campaign of TV chef Hugh Fearnley-Whittingstall to make it workable.
 He also works to enforce the Aarhus Convention, working to give citizens access to courts in order to seek environmental justice.